DataDog/documentation/content/en/developers/metrics/types.md

 ## Histogram and Distribution

-The HISTOGRAM AND DISTRIBUTION metric types allows you to measure the statistical distribution of a set of values with the main difference that HISTOGRAM are calculated client side-from a single Agent perspective-, while DISTRIBUTION are calculated server side-from Datadog perspective-.
+The HISTOGRAM AND DISTRIBUTION metric types allow you to measure the statistical distribution of a set of values with the main difference that HISTOGRAM are calculated client side-from a single Agent perspective-, while DISTRIBUTION are calculated server side-from Datadog perspective-.

 ### Definition {#definition-histo-distri}

 {{< tabs >}}
 {{% tab "HISTOGRAM" %}}

-**The `HISTOGRAM` metric submission type allows you to measure the statistical distribution of a set of values**.
+**The `HISTOGRAM` metric submission type allows you to measure the statistical distribution of a set of values from a Datadog Agent perspective**.
 Datadog's `HISTOGRAM` metric type is an extension of the [StatsD timing metric type][1]: it aggregates (on the Agent-side) the values that are sent during a defined time interval (the default flush interval is 10s) and produces different timeseries representing the different aggregations possible for the set of values.
 Depending on the aggregation, the metric type stored by Datadog is different.

 For example: if you send `X` values for a `HISTOGRAM` metric `<METRIC_NAME>` during an Agent flush interval, the following timeseries are produced by the Agent by default: